 8. Desire is one of the biggest themes of the book, especially the way that desire evaporates as soon as we get what we’re seeking.
 As a result, we’re never content with what we have.
 Do you think it’s possible to truly be content in life?
 What role does art play in this dynamic?

 9. In the final chapter of the book, Shields argues that literature needs to engage with new technology in order to remain potent and relevant.
 What do you think is the relationship between literature and technology right now?
 Do you think the internet, social networking, and other advances have had an impact on literature?
-What about the web of the web on art more generally?
+What about the impact of the web on art more generally?

 10. In the chapter “Our Ground Time Here Will Be Brief,” Shields discusses the severe difficulty of living in the face of the prospect of inevitable death, especially without religion.
 He writes, “In the absence of God the Father, all bets are off.
 Life makes no sense.
 How do I function when life has been drained of meaning?”
 What do you think is the relationship between art and religion in contemporary society?
 Can art serve as a “replacement” for religion?
 Do you think it functions this way for Shields?